 Japanese intentions to invade mainland Australia during World War Two have long been the subject of passionate debate amongst historians worldwide.
 Some scholars are convinced that the Japanese had made solid preparations to invade mainland Australia but their plans were thwarted by the Allied victory at the Battle of the Coral Sea.
 Others state that the Japanese were too busy consolidating their position in South East Asia in preparation for the inevitable entry of significant US forces in the region.
 The theories touted by both of these parties are irrelevant for our purposes.
-Regardless of their actual intentions, the Japanese “Jungle Blitzkrieg” so seriously concerned Allied military planners that significant resources and manpower were concentrated on the defence of Australia.
+Regardless of their actual intentions, the Japanese “Jungle Blitzkrieg” so seriously concerned Allied military planners that significant resources and manpower were concentrated on the defense of Australia.
 The important issue is that Australia was fortified for invasion and that plans were drawn for a guerrilla campaign to wear out the Japanese forces before an allied counter attack.

-It is a matter of historical record that Australian government and military planners were deeply worried about the prospect of a Japanese invasion and extensive plans and “defence schemes” were devised to defend Australia Alejandro Villanueva Jersey in the event of large areas of the mainland being occupied by the Japanese.
+It is a matter of historical record that Australian government and military planners were deeply worried about the prospect of a Japanese invasion and extensive plans and “defense schemes” were devised to defend Australia in the event of large areas of the mainland being occupied by the Japanese.
 It is known that part of these plans involved pre-positioning stockpiles of civil relief materials and food for use by civilians and military personnel caught in areas of the Australian Mainland overrun by the enemy.

 It’s Fight, Work or Perish!

 The enemy Thunders at our very gates.
 Everything we cherish is in immediate peril.

 As Australia’s leader I can no longer wait to argue with you, appeal to you or reason with you.
 There is no time: the danger is too great.